samuelsycamore/contract-killer/README.md

 # California Contract Killer

-### I really appreciate the work of Andy Clarke and Stuff & Nonsense Ltd. for crafting [the original killer contract](https://stuffandnonsense.co.uk/projects/contract-killer/).
+This is a template contract for a freelance web developer, based on the Stuff & Nonsense Ltd. [Killer Contract](https://stuffandnonsense.co.uk/projects/contract-killer/).

-#### That said, I don't love some of the more cheeky British humor baked in, and there are minor elements of the phrasing and grammar (plus spelling) that I would never use as an American.
+The original version is great, but I don't love some of the more cheeky British humor baked in, and there are minor elements of the phrasing, grammar, and spelling that I would never use as an American.

-#### This edit reflects the kind of language that feels more appropriate to me as someone who resides in the Bay Area, California.
-I have also included specific text to reflect the additional services that I offer.
+This edit reflects the kind of language that feels more appropriate to me.
 Your mileage may vary!

-##### Shout-out to all the homies from #100devs!
-I hope you find this helpful!
+Hello to everyone from #100devs!
+I hope you find this contract useful!

+If you land a client and get paid, I would highly encourage you to [pay the original creators](https://stuffandnonsense.co.uk/projects/contract-killer/) for their work.

 # The contract